mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-- … we don't do thatat STS.
+- … we don't do that at STS.

 Youth-Led means youth members decide how long they want to be throwing sponges at their Leaders before exploring something else.